-For the specific requirements, click here:
+For the specific requirements and a sample, click here:

 Residential Property Only – The property transferred by the TOD Deed must be (a) property that includes a structure with at least one—but not more than four—dwelling units; (b) a condominium; or (c) agricultural property of less than 40 acres with a single-family residence.
 TOD Deeds cannot be used to transfer commercial real estate or other non-residential property.

 - Valid Legal Description – The property must be identified by a proper legal description.
 Not just the common or street address

 - Legal Capacity – The owner must have legal capacity to enter into contracts.
 This requires that the owner be at least 18 years old and be capable of understanding the consequences of the TOD Deed.

 - Signed, Dated, Notarized, and Recorded Within 60 Days – The TOD Deed must be signed, dated, and notarized (acknowledged by a notary public).
 It must also be recorded in the land records of the county where the property is located within 60 days of the date it is signed.

 - Identify Beneficiaries by Name – The deed must identify the beneficiaries by name.
 A designation of beneficiaries by class is not effective.
 That means, for example, that a homeowner cannot leave the property to “my children in equal shares.”
 Instead, the deed must list each child by name.